stefanlasiewski/LNCPMV/README.md

 # Usage:

 	Usage: {LNCPMV,"{cp,mv}{date,note,time} {args}"}

 	LNCPV   -- This utility, when run, will create hardlinks to itself.

 	cp*     -- Copy a file
 	cpbak   -- The new copied file will end in .bak cpdate  -- The new copied file will end with the `date` cpnote  -- The new copied file will end with a custom note cptime  -- The new copied file will end with the time

 	mv*     -- Move a file
 	mvbak   -- The moved file will end in .bak mvdate  -- The moved file will end with the `date` mvnote  -- The moved file will end with a custom note mvtime  -- The moved file will end with the time

 # Credits

 This is an ancient script from the Public Domain.
+It was passed around from floppy disk to floppy disk since before some of you were born.

 The original authors are:

 +  Original cpdate:  "jsloan@wright, 10Dec1986"
 +  {cp,mv}note:  pedwards@cs.wright.edu  11Nov1994